shijistar/enum-plus/README.md

 ## Localization

-`enum-plus` does not provide internationalization functionality itself, but supports custom localization methods through the `localize` optional parameter.
-You can declare a localization method in your project to convert the input enum `label` into the corresponding localized text.
-You need to maintain the language yourself and return the corresponding text for the current language in the `localize` method.
-If possible, it is strongly recommended that you use a popular internationalization library, such as `i18next`
+While `enum-plus` doesn't include built-in internationalization capabilities, it offers flexible localization through the optional `localize` parameter.
+This allows you to implement a custom localization function that transforms enum `label` values into appropriate translated text based on the current language context.
+The language state management remains your responsibility, with your `localize` method determining which localized text to return.
+For production applications, we strongly recommend leveraging established internationalization libraries such as `i18next` rather than creating custom solutions.

-Here is a simple example, but the first method is not a good practice because it is not flexible enough, and is only used to demonstrate basic functionality
+Below is a simple example for illustration purposes.
+Note that the first approach is not recommended for production use due to its limited flexibility - it serves only to demonstrate the basic concept.

 ```tsx
 import { Enum } from 'enum-plus';